hacks-guide/Guide_Panda/_pages/Get-Started.md

 permalink: /get-started.html
 ---

-OTPless is not currently possible with PANDA consoles because no developer FIRM has the necessary properties.
+OTPless is not currently possible with PANDA / SNAKE consoles because no developer FIRM has the necessary properties.
 {: .notice--info}

 For now, a DS flashcart is _required_!